Dragoman23/Yes_No_Text_Based_Game/README.md

 - If you choose to lie, you can join the mysterious Dark Guild and discover its dangerous missions.
 - Solve riddles, battle enemies, and face the consequences of every decision.

-No matter which path you choose, life as a necromancer is dangerous, and every choice could lead to a death.
+No matter which path you choose, life as a necromancer is dangerous, and every choice could lead to death.

 ---

 ## Features

-- Multiple branching story pathss
+- Multiple branching storylines
 - Interactive player choices
 - RPG-inspired fantasy setting
 - Uses Python's `time` library to create dramatic pauses with `time.sleep()`